jgrajale/CIT360/Portfolio/Threads/Notes.md

 Interfaces provide a way for programmers to lay the groundwork of a class.
 They are used to design the requirements for a set of classes to implement.
 The interface sets everything up, and the class or classes that implement the interface do all the work.

- * Controller - Controller acts on both model and view.
-It controls the data flow into model object and updates the view whenever data changes.
-It keeps view and model separate.